tamilzh2018/kode-kloud-test/Docker Kode Kloud Test.md

 2  docker images | grep blog

 # Q5 Write a Docker Compose File
+The Nautilus application development team shared static website content that needs to be hosted on the httpd web server using a containerised platform.
+The team has shared details with the DevOps team, and we need to set up an environment according to those guidelines.
+Below are the details:

+a.
+On App Server 1 in Stratos DC create a container named httpd using a docker compose file /opt/docker/docker-compose.yml (please use the exact name for file).

+b.
+Use httpd (preferably latest tag) image for container and make sure container is named as httpd; you can use any name for service.

+c.
+Map 80 number port of container with port 8085 of docker host.

+d.
+Map container's /usr/local/apache2/htdocs volume with /opt/finance volume of docker host which is already there. (please do not modify any data within these locations).

+Ans:
+version: '3'
+services:
+  webserver:
+    image: httpd:latest
+    container_name: httpd
+    ports:
+      - "8085:80"
+    volumes:
+      - /opt/finance:/usr/local/apache2/htdocs

 **Level 4**
 # Q1 Resolve Dockerfile Issues
+The Nautilus DevOps team is working to create new images per requirements shared by the development team.
+One of the team members is working to create a Dockerfile on App Server 2 in Stratos DC.
+While working on it she ran into issues in which the docker build is failing and displaying errors.
+Look into the issue and fix it to build an image as per details mentioned below:

+a.
+The Dockerfile is placed on App Server 2 under /opt/docker directory.

+b.
+Fix the issues with this file and make sure it is able to build the image.

+c.
+Do not change base image, any other valid configuration within Dockerfile, or any of the data been used — for example, index.html.

+Note: Please note that once you click on FINISH button all the existing containers will be destroyed and new image will be built from your Dockerfile.
+Ans:
+SSH steve@stapp02
+# Exising FIle: cat /opt/docker/Dockerfile

+FROM httpd:2.4.43

+RUN sed -i "s/Listen 80/Listen 8080/g" /usr/local/apache2/conf/httpd.conf

+RUN sed -i '/LoadModule\ ssl_module modules\/mod_ssl.so/s/^#//g' conf/httpd.conf

+RUN sed -i '/LoadModule\ socache_shmcb_module modules\/mod_socache_shmcb.so/s/^#//g' conf/httpd.conf

+RUN sed -i '/Include\ conf\/extra\/httpd-ssl.conf/s/^#//g' conf/httpd.conf

+RUN cp certs/server.crt /usr/local/apache2/conf/server.crt

+RUN cp certs/server.key /usr/local/apache2/conf/server.key

+RUN cp html/index.html /usr/local/apache2/htdocs
+# Solution:
+# Missing WORKDIR and COPY usage:

+You're using RUN cp assuming that certs/ and html/ already exist in the container context.
+They likely exist on your host, so you should be using COPY instead.

+# Use a single RUN for multiple commands:
+Combine the multiple sed commands into a single RUN to reduce image layers.
+# Expose port 8080 and 443:
+Since HTTP is moved to port 8080 and SSL is enabled (default on 443), explicitly expose those.

+**Final Optimized Dockerfile**
+FROM httpd:2.4.43
+# Switch Apache to listen on port 8080 and enable SSL
+RUN sed -i "s/Listen 80/Listen 8080/g" /usr/local/apache2/conf/httpd.conf && \
+    sed -i '/LoadModule\ ssl_module modules\/mod_ssl.so/s/^#//g' conf/httpd.conf && \
+    sed -i '/LoadModule\ socache_shmcb_module modules\/mod_socache_shmcb.so/s/^#//g' conf/httpd.conf && \
+    sed -i '/Include\ conf\/extra\/httpd-ssl.conf/s/^#//g' conf/httpd.conf

+# Copy certificate and key
+COPY certs/server.crt /usr/local/apache2/conf/
+COPY certs/server.key /usr/local/apache2/conf/

+# Replace index page
+COPY html/index.html /usr/local/apache2/htdocs/

+# Expose HTTP and HTTPS ports
+EXPOSE 8080 443

 # Q2 Resolve Docker Compose Issues
 # Q3 Deploy an App on Docker Containers
 # Q4 Docker Node App